PrincessMaggy/alx-system_engineering-devops/0x00-shell_basics/README.md

-This folder contains the following:
+This folder contains the following...

-- A script that prints the absolute path name of the current working directory.
+1. A script that prints the absolute path name of the current working directory.